Primary

 Also targets: Glutes, Hamstrings, Core

-Want Tempo Squat in your program?
+See where Tempo Squat fits in your weekly plan

 Set up as for a regular back squat.